 Large area flat NaI(Tl) plates are traditionally used for SPECT.
 In 1998, Saint-Gobain produced a curved camera plate for UGM Medical for a dedicated PET system.
 The curved design brought the field of view closer to the body.
 Also during this time, thicker crystals were being used to image in both SPECT and PET modes.
 Thicker crystals, while improving high energy efficiency, tended to degrade low energy performance.
 The solution was cutting slots into the NaI(Tl) crystal to direct light to the photomultiplier tubes.
 This allows for excellent SPECT performance while still maintaining the improved efficiency for PET.

-Although these product innovations are not currently available, we'd like to introduce you to possibility that transform product ideas into pioneering progress.
+Although these product innovations are not currently available, we'd like to introduce you to possibilities that transform product ideas into pioneering progress.

 Traditional Gamma Camera Plates are flat rectangular or round NaI(Tl) crystals with a glass window (for light transmission) and an aluminum housing and is hermetically sealed.